Why Online Art Therapy?

 Q: Do you work with clients anywhere in the world?

 Most of my clients are in the UK, as I am.
-But I sometimes work with clients overseas too.
+But I work with clients overseas too.
 I find that for me, online art therapy works better if you are a relatively fluent English speaker.
 Note: Due to State licensing restrictions, I do not work with clients in the USA or Canada.

 Q: Do you work with children or young people?